DrXiao/stm32f4-mini-impl/usart/typewriter/README.md

 When ```screen``` is starting, the screen will print the character, which will be sent from STM32 USART, after you type any key.

-* The animation has beenn speeded up.
+* The animation has been speeded up.

 ![](typewriter.gif)